How did it all get started?

 Why such a negative title for your podcast?

 This question is asked a lot.
 And to be honest, it's not negative at all, but merely the reality of this business.
-Most plays, musical, books, TV shows, and films never become blockbusters or household names.
+Most plays, musicals, books, TV shows, and films never become blockbusters or household names.
 Most auditions never lead to being cast.
 Most Broadway shows never recoup their initial investment.
-Failure, or rather the lack of success, is a given.
-Rejection is common.
-And making it big rarely happens.
+Failure is a given and rejection is common.
+Making it big is simply a rarity.
 Most of us get by from job to job, making a living and enjoying the modicum of success that we hope will come our way.

 But within this reality comes great lessons and inspirations and some funny stories along the way.
 On the podcast, every reason of "why I'll never make it" is followed up by "why I'm still here" and what keeps us going.
 As Bill Gates said...

 It's fine to celebrate success but it is more important to heed the lessons of failure.

 But you talk to people that are famous and have made it.

 True.
 People like *NSYNC's Joey Fatone and FROZEN's Jelani Alladin have been guests on the podcast.
 I mean, we gotta have some inspiration, right?
 Something to shoot for!
 Besides, this little podcast was greatly helped by these famous friends coming on the show.